CETA: EU Council signs away democracy but we, the people, have the last say

 Protesting a silent coup d’état

 Sunday saw the EU Council’s signing of CETA, only a few days after originally scheduled.
 Heads of State gave their rubber stamp to the deal without any great fanfare, not even turning up at the ceremony.
 Confirmed only two days before, Sunday’s summit left little time to mobilise significant numbers to protest.
-Nevertheless, about 150 showed up on Sunday morning outside the EU Council.
+Nevertheless, approximately 150 of us showed up on Sunday morning outside the ‘Justus Lipsius’ EU Council building.

-TTIP Game Over had organised a sit-in involving a lock-on in front of the Council building, the Justus Lipsius.
+TTIP Game Over had organised a sit-in involving a lock-on in front of the Council building.
 Some activists tried to enter the building but, predictably, were violently prevented from doing so as the footage and image below show.
 Anyone under the illusion that the EU institutions serve our interests should ask themselves why there is a need to subject ordinary people to such violence for only trying to make their voices heard.